ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 The `reference-triple-record` has the following parameters:

-* `ref-env`: Search criteria that targets Evidence environments in the ACS.
+* `ref-env`: Search criteria that target Evidence environments in the ACS.
-* `ref-claims`: Search criteria that targets Evidence Claims in the ACS.
+* `ref-claims`: Search criteria that target Evidence Claims in the ACS.

-To process `reference-triple-record` both the `ref-env` and `ref-claims` are compared with entries from the ACS.
+To process `reference-triple-record` both the `ref-env` and `ref-claims` are compared with evidence entries from the ACS.
 If these conditions are met, the matching ACS entry is copied into a new ACS entry that is added to the ACS, but with the Reference Value Provider's authority.

 #### Endorsed Values Triple {#sec-comid-triple-endval}